 I must note that British and French tanks in comparison to the A7V generally had thinner but hardened armour-plate so this vulnerability to higher calibre shells was common with World War One era tanks.
 The British Mark IV tank for example had an armour thickness of only 6mm – 12 mm around the tank.

-Fitted with 2 x 200 hp Daimler Benz 4-cylinder engines the A7V could reach speeds up to 15km/h (9 mph) on the road and had a range of 30–80 km (20–50 miles).
-Although quite fast on the road, the A7V was very slow cross-country and only capable of less than 6.5 km/h (4 mph) off-road.
+Fitted with 2 x 100 hp Daimler Benz 4-cylinder engines the A7V could reach speeds up to 16km/h on the road (10 km/h was probably more typical) and had a range of 30–80 km.
+Although reasonably fast on the road, the A7V was very slow cross-country and only capable of around 4 km/h or less on rough ground.
 This may have been a good thing though, as the high centre of gravity on the A7V could cause it to overturn on rough and steep ground!

 Due to the tanks armour layout with that large overhang at the front and rear, it apparently didn’t cross trenches and uneven muddy ground too well either and could easily get stuck.
 Being new technology they tended to break down quite frequently too.
 Not great in the middle of a battle on a typically muddy, shell pocked Somme battlefield with trench lines!

-The Mark IV “Female” tanks did not fare well as their machine guns were unable to damage the A7V’s and withdrew after being damaged by German shells.
-The “Male” tank knocked out an A7V and the 2 other German tanks then withdrew from the action.
+The Mark IV “Female” tanks did not fare well as their machine guns were unable to damage the A7V and withdrew after being damaged by German shells.
+The “Male” tank damaged an A7V, killing numerous crew but it was able to move off until it broke down.
 The Mark IV “Male” tank was subsequently damaged by mortar fire and abandoned.
 I passed through this region in 2012 and a memorial marker sits by the roadside to indicate where the battle took place.

 Mephisto first deployed with Abteilung 1 (Assault Tank Unit 1) and was part of the German tank detachment that participated in their first tank attacks at St. Quentin, France on March 21st, 1918.
 No. 506 was one of 5 German tanks that participated in the battle and was used to overcome strong points, such as the Pontchu Redoubt.

 Mephisto was later recovered under the cover of darkness on July 22nd, 1918 by Australian troops (mostly Queenslanders) from the 26th Battalion, A.I.F. and a British Royal Armoured Corps unit during the Allied offensive to successfully retake Villers-Bretonneux.
-The tank was then moved to the training ground of the British 5th Brigade, Tank Corps at Vaux-en-Amiénois and later to Poulainville (near the city of Amiens) until early October 1918.
+The tank was then moved to the training ground of the British 5th Brigade, Tank Corps at Vaux-en-Amiénois and later to the Tank Corps Gunnery School at Merlimont until early October 1918 for Allied assessment.
+It was then shipped to London via Dunkirk.

 Following some Allied assessment, Mephisto was shipped to Brisbane, Australia as a war trophy, arriving at Norman Wharf in June 1919.
 Normally Mephisto is part of the Queensland Museum collection where it has been since 1919 but currently it is on loan to the Australian War Memorial from June 2015 to April 2017, for their World War One Centennial exhibition.